Frequently Asked Questions (FAQs)

 A: The acquisition reporting requirements of each grant agreement must be met in order for the DNR to reimburse or transfer the grantee funds in this particular situation.

 11. Can a grantee receive grant funds prior to the closing date for a land acquisition?

 A:Yes, the grantee can receive funds one-day prior to the closing date.
 All documentation needed for the closing must be submitted to your Grants Specialist 2 weeks prior to your closing date to ensure your funds will be transferred on time.

 12. Can a grantee close on a land acquisition after the grant expires?

 A: The answer depends on what is allowed by law.
 Environment and Natural Resource Trust Fund appropriations carry language that allows closing after the end date of the grant as long as a binding contract is in place on or before the last day of the grant and the closing occurs within one year of the end of the grant.
 A signed purchase agreement is considered a binding contract.
-Please contact your grants specialist well in advance of the end of the grant if you have any questions on whether or not your acquisition will be reimbursable under these circumstances.
+Please contact your grants specialist well in advance of the end of the grant period if you have any questions on whether or not your acquisition will be reimbursable under these circumstances.

 13. Are auction fees and buyer's premiums an eligible reimbursable expense?

 A: The DNR will pay these costs if it is built into the purchase price, only up to 110% of the appraised value.

 14. How does a wire transfer to a designated title company work for land acquisitions?